Ingest Logs

 Select the Charset.

-In Proxy Server, select None (or configure proxy settings if needed).
+In Proxy Server, select None (or configure proxy settings if required).

 Set up log storage and routing: